Vagrant Story – 1999 Developer Interviews

 Matsuno: I don’t see myself as one of those so-called “creators”.
 The staff that works under me are the creative ones; my job is to unite their different personalities and creativities into one coherent whole.
 This being a corporation, I’m trying to live up to the role of a salaryman or businessman.
 That means, even for something like a video game, I’ve got to first think about whether the idea makes commercial sense.

-For example, when I made Ogre Battle, at that time RPGs like Final Fantasy and Dragon Quest were huge hits, but many people were also starting to get tired of them.
+For example, when I made Ogre Battle, at that time RPGs like Final Fantasy and Dragon Quest were huge hits, but people were also starting to get tired of them.
 Players were ready for something new—the timing was right for a strategy RPG like Fire Emblem, something which was a midway point between extremely difficult simulation games like Nobunaga’s Ambition and regular RPGs.
 So I first looked at the state of the market, and only then did I decide to make a strategy RPG.
-At that point I thought, ok, if we’re going to do this, let’s weave a really grand story into it, and that was how Ogre Battle got started.
+At that point I thought, ok, if we’re going to do this, let’s weave a really grand story into it, and that was how Ogre Battle began.

 As you can see, the initial impulse wasn’t that I wanted to create a specific kind of game or world; it started from my personal estimation of the commercial value of the idea, and whether it would pan out given the current market and player demographics.